-Elephant Rock Missouri is a picturesque and exciting place that includes historical and geographical stuff.
-It has rocks formed million years back in the unique shape of an elephant.
+Elephant Rock is a picturesque and exciting place that includes historical and geographical stuff.
+It has rocks formed millions of years back in the unique shape of an elephant.

 State Park Elephant

-The Elephant rock Missouri is formed with granite around 1.5 billion years old, and there is substantial bouldery that remains in a position just like forming “a train of circus elephants.”
-These granite boulders are elephant-shaped and are called the stars of elephant rocks state park in southeast Missouri.
+The Elephant rock Missouri is formed with granite around 1.5 billion years old, and substantial bouldery remains in a position just like forming “a train of circus elephants.”
+These granite boulders are elephant-shaped and are called the stars of Elephant Rocks State Park in southeast Missouri.

 Marvel is at the core of the Ozarks.
 So here you can enjoy the view of giant pink granite boulders the size of elephants!
 You can also acquire knowledge of the granite mining history of Missouri.